 To get your ‘discount’ – Simply put 2018 in the box when you check out.

-For this Audiophile Christmas Special, I have decided to add a review for you to read.
-This review is an interconnect in the ‘ Gold‘ series of cables.
-The testing started at the end of October and finished just a few days ago.
-Timing was perfect and is a great read for the Audiophile Christmas Special!
+I have decided to add a review.
+Which, is an interconnect in the ‘ Gold‘ series of cables.
+The testing started, end of October and finished a few days ago.
+The Timing is perfect and makes a great read!

 Christmas Special Review ~

 Unparalleled Mr Paul Goodwin, the constructor and owner of Perkune Audiophile Cables, at the end of October this year sent to me from Vilnius his latest symmetric cables.
 A pair of Perkune Audiophile Cables Ultimate XLR with a length of one and a half meters, so hence this Audiophile XLR cable review.

 As Paul writes: “The Ultimate XLR GOLD offers an unmatched music reception level for an advanced audiophile.
 Improved sound stage, clarity, instrument position and real sense of realism.
 Awareness of a real 3D experience and totally engaged in the music presentation.
 New and exciting, which makes it perfect for an audiophile who wants the best. “

 General impression ~

-The cables were delivered in a regular carton – they come via Lietuvos Paštas, or Lithuanian Post.
+The cables were delivered in a regular carton by Lithuanian Post.
 When buying a Perkune cord, the shipment is already included in the price.
 Usually, the package takes about 3-4 days from the date of dispatch.
-In the carton, the cables are wrapped in a plastic bag, the plugs are additionally secured with small plastic bags.
+The cables are wrapped in a plastic bag, and the plugs are additionally secured with small plastic bags.
 Simple but effective!

 Cable construction ~